iamyu/PoC-FlashGrid/IOStress.md

 - Disk with READ-ONLY CACHE is helpful to improve the IO performance.
 - Without U-SSD in China, alterntive solution to use P-SSD with cache and Write Accelerate.
 - Precise calculate workload and data volume before select Disk/VM size.
-- Use disks under 4T can be a good option, especailly for RAC, if it can provide required capacity.
+- Use disks under 4T can be a good option, if it can provide required capacity.